mickdowling16/lifehacks/README.md

 # Testing
 ---

 During this project I regularly tested my site using Chrome developer tools and HTML and CSS code validator.
-This helped me with the responsiveness of my sit and also to make sure the code I had written was up to industry standard and there was no obvious mistakes.
+This helped me with the responsiveness of my site and also to make sure the code I had written was up to industry standard and there were no obvious mistakes.

 ## W3C Validator Results